rdkit/homebrew-rdkit/README.md

 # Homebrew-rdkit: tap-ready formula for rdkit

-Make sure you Homebrew version is 0.9 or above.
+First, make sure you Homebrew version is 0.9 or above (you can check your brew version with `brew --version`).

 After tapping this repo with

     brew tap edc/homebrew-rdkit